chaynHQ/bloom-backend/docs/local-development.md

 There are 3 methods you can use to run Bloom’s backend locally:

-1. **Using Docker (recommended)** - run app + PostgreSQL in a container, with options to containerize both PostgreSQL server and database (PostgreSQL installation not required) OR host the database locally (PostgreSQL required).
+1. **Using Docker (recommended)** - the backend app is fully containerized, installing PostgreSQL is optional.
 2. **Visual Studio Code Dev Container (recommended for Visual Code users)** - installs all dependencies and the PostgreSQL database container automatically.
-3. **Manually (recommended for PostgreSQL users)** - manage PostgesSQL locally.
+3. **Manually (recommended for PostgreSQL users)** - run the app with yarn and manage PostgreSQL locally.

-_Note: you can use an application like Postman to test the apis locally_

 ### Run with Docker - Recommended

-Prequisites: Docker, PostgreSQL optional
+Prequisites: Docker (we recommend [Docker Desktop](https://docs.docker.com/desktop/)), PostgreSQL (optional).

-Bloom's backend is containerized and can be run solely in Docker - both the PostgreSQL and NestJS app.
-To run the backend locally, ensure Docker is installed - we recommend installing [Docker Desktop](https://docs.docker.com/desktop/).

-If hosting the PostgreSQL database locally while running the app in Docker: switch the `DATABASE_URL` in `docker-compose.yml` to use `host.docker.internal` for enabling communications between the Docker container and your local PostgreSQL db.
+Bloom's backend is fully containerized - both PostgreSQL and NestJS app.
+This does not require PostgreSQL to be installed locally.
+To connect to a local PostgreSQL database instead, modify the `DATABASE_URL` in the `docker-compose.yml` file.
+This will enable communications between Docker and your local database.

-First, make sure the Docker app is running.
-Then run:
+To start the Docker container run:

 ```bash
 docker-compose up